scnr/book/src/interfaces/rest-api/index.md

 #!/usr/bin/env ruby

 require 'pp'

-# HTTP Helpers for REST requests, see the next section.
 require_relative 'http-helpers'

 # Create a new scanner Instance (process) and run a scan with the following options.